Cr0a3/ygen/README.md

 # Ygen - Yet another Code Generator
 Ygen is a libary to build backends for compilers.
-It has an easy to use API like LLVMSwift.

-But one advantage: it is made in Rust. <br>
-The dissavantages: everything.

-It's primary focus is having an really easy to use API (which is also implemented easily so everybody can add their own ir nodes).
+Its primary focus is having an really easy to use API like LLVMSwift (ygen is also implemented easily so everybody can add their own ir nodes and the compilation backends).

+It has some advantages over llvm like being more memory safe cuz it's written in rust.
+But it also lacks many ir nodes, usable optimization techniques, tools and contributours.

 The IR doesn't differ to much from LLVMs.

 ### Simple example
-Here is a simple example on how to use Ygen to build an simple add function:
+Here is a simple example on how to use Ygen to build a simple add function:
 ```rust
 use std::error::Error;
 use Ygen::prelude::*;